 “The project is also a great example of how partnership working can deliver the wider aims of the Central Scotland Green Network to improve communities’ access to greenspace while addressing the climate and biodiversity crises.”

-For more information about the project’s aims, visit our previous Lionthorn news article.
+For more information about the project, visit the Lionthorn Bing page.